May 21, 2013

 - Deliberately leaving the field of play without the referee’s permission

-EJECTION OFFENSES (“Red Card’) (Result in an Indirect Free Kick)
+EJECTION OFFENSES (“Red Card’) (Result in a Direct Free Kick)

 - Serious foul play